What are burp cloths and how many does your baby need?

 About three to five burp cloths are sufficient for most people, especially if they intend to use them at each meal.
 If your baby tends to spit up often you may want more (10-20 depending on the size); these should be kept in different areas of the house or within arms' reach when traveling.

-You can also use the same type of clothing after it has been laundered; just remember to change them around as needed since they will not all absorb liquid equally well after multiple uses.
+You can also use the same type of clothing after it has been laundered; just remember to change them around as you need since they will not all absorb liquid equally well after multiple uses.

-Does their amount depend on the age of your baby?
+Does the amount of spit up cloths depend on the age of your baby?

-The amount of burps cloths you need depends on the age of your baby.
+The amount of burp towels you need depends on the age of your baby.
 It is recommended to have enough burping cloths to change at each mealtime until they are old enough to use normal napkins or small hand towels, which are also very absorbent.

-How many burp cloth do I need for twins?
+How many spit towels do I need for twins?

-- Carter's Baby Clothes: This brand is good for people who are looking for something with a simple design.
+- Carter's Baby Burp Cloths: This brand is good for people who are looking for something with a simple design.
 The burp cloths have an embroidered "C" logo on the corner of them which can match clothes you already own.

 Carter's Baby Clothes has the most affordable brand of burping cloths out there.
 They come in different sizes, colors, and designs to fit your baby's personal style or preference.
 They are also very soft due to their 100 percent cotton build that is easy to wash and handle at any given time.

-- Green Sprouts Muslin Burp Cloth: Parents who are conscious about what they put on their baby's skin are sure to love Green Sprouts' 100 percent organic cotton pieces.
-They come in different sizes, colors, and patterns that can be used as needed or kept around for daily use.
+- Green Sprouts Muslin Burp Cloth: Parents who are conscious about what they put on their toddler's skin are sure to love Green Sprouts' 100 percent organic cotton pieces.
+They come in different sizes, colors, and patterns that can be used as you need or kept around for daily use.

 - Maya Wrap Cloth Baby Carriers: These cloths are great for wiping spit-up especially because of their soft fleece material that is gentle against the face without the need to worry if it will irritate or damage your child's delicate skin.
 You can also attach this piece easily to any carrier that you already own.